Target shoppers can now make reservations to avoid holiday crowds

 The Minneapolis-based retailer has seen a windfall in the pandemic as shoppers flocked to its curbside and online services.
 Last quarter, Target’s online and in-store sales rose more than 24 percent, driving profits up 80 percent to more than $1.7 billion.

-“The success of our business strategy rests on the strength of our team and their ability to adjust quickly to the needs of our guests and their changing shopping patterns,” Melissa Kremer, Target’s Chief Human Resources Officer, said in a news release.
+“The success of our business strategy rests on the strength of our team and their ability to adjust quickly to the needs of our guests and their changing shopping patterns,” Melissa Kremer, Target’s chief human resources officer, said in a news release.

 There’s a lot riding on the holiday shopping season this year.
-More than a dozen major retailers have filed for bankruptcy during the pandemic and several others are at risk of running out of cash.
-The recession wiped out millions of jobs, so Americans are expected to spend less this year — both because of their own financial situations and because there will be fewer opportunities to exchanges gifts with family, friends and co-workers.
+More than a dozen major retailers have filed for bankruptcy during the pandemic, and several others are at risk of running out of cash.
+The recession wiped out millions of jobs, so Americans are expected to spend less this year — both because of their own financial situations and because there will be fewer opportunities to exchange gifts with family, friends and co-workers.

-Shoppers are planning to visit fewer stores than ever this holiday shopping season, according to Deloitte’s annual holiday retail survey, with the average shopper planning to visit 5.2 stores.
+Shoppers are planning to visit the fewest stores on record this holiday shopping season, according to Deloitte’s annual holiday retail survey, with the average shopper planning to visit 5.2 stores.
 The average household expects to spend $1,387 during the 2020 holiday season, down 7 percent from last year.